umbrand/brand/README.md

-# Branded Real-time Asynchronous Neural Data System (BRANDS)
+# BRAND Real-time Asynchronous Neural Data System (BRAND)

-## Architecture
+## Overview
-BRANDS is built using a graph architecture with small, individual nodes that can be flexibly interconnected.
+BRAND is built using a graph architecture with small, individual nodes that can be flexibly interconnected.
 Each node is a separate process, so as to allow for parallelization and re-prioritization of each node.
 Interprocess communication and data storage is all built around the [Redis](redis.io) in-memory database and caching system.

-The layout of each graph is defined in its associated .yaml settings file.
-Graph settings files are organized by experimental site to allow easy sharing of graphs between experimental sites while allowing customization per-site.
-BRANDS is set up to make creation of new graphs and development of new nodes easy and consistent.
+The layout of each graph is defined in its associated .yaml configuration file.
+Graph configuration files are organized by experimental site within modules, to allow easy sharing of graphs between experimental sites while allowing per-site customization.
+BRAND is set up to make creation of new graphs and development of new nodes easy and consistent.

-## Building
+## Install
 ### Requirements
 * Host Machine Running Ubuntu 18.04
 * Validated on PREEMPT_RT kernel version 5.4.40-rt24